Stop Loss Defintion

 Stop Loss Order Example On A Sell Trade

-Now, on a sell trade, the situation would be similar but the exact opposite:
+On a sell trade, the situation would be similar but the exact opposite:

-• stop loss order is placed above the sell entry price
+• Stop loss order is placed above the sell entry price

 How To Calculate Stop Loss